Living Like a Sinner, Blessed Like a Saint

 Simply because of the sincerity of my pursuit of a relationship with God.

-Let that be encouragement to you if you think you fall way too far short of some artificial standard of perfection that you have created in your mind, and which doesn’t exist anywhere in the scripture of the Bible.
+Let that be encouragement to you if you think you fall way too far short of some artificial standard of perfection that you’ve created in your mind, the pursuit of which doesn’t exist anywhere in the scripture of the Bible.

 Another, Much More Relevant Example

 Some of the greatest characters in the Bible said things not entirely unlike what I’ve said about myself in this post.

 Here’s an example, from the Apostle Paul, who, being credited with writing 13 of the 27 books in the New Testament, is the single greatest contributor to what is the most important collective message in the Christian doctrine.
 Paul wrote this, at Romans 7:15-24 (emphasis added):

 “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.
 And if I do what I do not want to do, I agree that the law is good.
 As it is, it is no longer I myself who do it, but it is sin living in me.
 For I know that good itself does not dwell in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.
 For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.”